The Review Store: ***** Average Customer Review: Write an online review HERE and share your thoughts with other customers.

 from the real Colonel after 33 years of marriage, she handed a

-copy of The Great Santini to the judge as evidence of the
+The Great Santini to the judge as evidence of the

 Colonel's violent nature.
 Conroy's is definitely a success story